Here’s how to combat the most common spending triggers that Moms face

 Hit the marketers where it hurts!

-Along the same vein, one day, I realized that I really wanted to check out a big Anthropologie sale, but the only reason I knew about it was that I followed them on Facebook.
-So I immediately unfollowed them and any other retailers that I happened to follow.
+In the same vein, one day, I realized that I really wanted to check out a big Anthropologie sale, but the only reason I knew about it was that I followed them on Facebook (brand invest a lot in their social media marketing strategy).
+So I immediately took care of this pain point and unfollowed them and any other retailers that I happened to follow.
 Because if I don’t know about a “good deal” that I’m missing, I’m okay with that.
+I am essentially no longer their ideal customer as I don’t devour all of the content and their marketing message.

 Make it hard on yourself!